prowler-cloud/prowler/docs/tutorials/allowlist.md

                 - "ci-logs"           # Will ignore bucket "ci-logs" AND ALSO bucket "ci-logs-replica" in specified check and regions
                 - "logs"              # Will ignore EVERY BUCKET containing the string "logs" in specified check and regions
                 - ".+-logs"           # Will ignore all buckets containing the terms ci-logs, qa-logs, etc. in specified check and regions
-            "*":
-              Regions:
-                - "*"
-              Resources:
-                - "*"
-              Tags:
-                - "environment=dev"    # Will ignore every resource containing the tag 'environment=dev' in every account and region

-        "*":
-          Checks:
             "ecs_task_definitions_no_environment_secrets":
               Regions:
                 - "*"